 - Verification of the received goods

-- Storage: It is one of the important responsibilities of the WMS.
-Move the received goods to their specified place in the warehouse, that is SKU ( stock keeping unit).
+- Storage: It is one of the essential responsibilities of the WMS.
+Move the received goods to their specified place in the warehouse, SKU ( stock keeping unit).
 Check out the safety measures for both goods and employees.

-- Picking: Picking of the products from the storage area takes place as per the customer order.
-To reduce time consumption and error adopt suitable picking methods like zone picking, wave picking, and cluster picking, etc.
+- Picking: Picking the products from the storage area per customer order.
+To reduce time consumption and error, adopt suitable picking methods like zone, wave, cluster, etc.

-- Packing: In this process, checking of quality and quantity of the product and make them ready for shipping takes place.
+- Packing: In this process, checking of quality and quantity of the product and making them ready for shipping takes place.

 - Delivery: Ensure the safe delivery of the goods to the customer’s place and on time.
-In this stage, WMS should take care of scheduling, tracking, and labor management.
+WMS should coordinate scheduling, tracking, and labor management at this stage.

-- Returns: In rare cases, there will be a chance of returning the products due to some reasons.
+- Returns: In rare cases, there will be a chance of returning the products for some reason.
 So this situation should be handled with special attention.
-Proper identification of the product, placing them back on the specified shelf, and sending them for repair will happen in this stage.
+Proper product identification, placing them back on the specified shelf, and sending them for repair will happen in this stage.

 Advantages of Warehouse Management System

-Decreases the operating cost: The warehouse management system decreases the operating cost by finding a good place to store products, materials, and equipment.
+It lowers the operating cost by finding an excellent place to store products, materials, and equipment.

-Controls warehouse activities: It controls all the activities of the warehouse by reducing inventory levels, improving order fulfillment, and reducing order cycle time.
+It controls all warehouse actions by reducing inventory levels, improving order fulfillment, and reducing order cycle time.

-It helps the organization to respond quickly to customer demand by providing accurate and immediate feedback.
-It helps to manage the inventory easily and efficiently.
+It helps the organization respond quickly to customer demand by providing accurate and immediate feedback.
+In addition, it helps to manage the inventory efficiently and rapidly.

-Improves inventory visibility: It provides accurate and real-time inventory levels so that the organization estimates the supply and satisfies the customer.
+It provides accurate and real-time inventory levels to estimate the supply and satisfy the customer.

-Assigns work: This system assigns the work to the suitable person at the right time depending on the skill levels of the person.
+This system gives the work to the suitable person at the right time, depending on the person’s skill level.

-It helps to design the schedule efficiently for day-to-day activities that improve labor efficiency.
+It helps design the schedule efficiently for day-to-day activities that improve labor efficiency.

-It scans the items while entering the warehouse and keeps track of that item’s movement.
+It scans the items while entering the warehouse and keeps track of their movement.
 Hence saves time by avoiding double-checking.

-Lot/Batch shows the group in which materials are made and the serial number indicates the specific item.
+The Lot and Batch show the group where materials are made, and the serial number indicates the specific item.

 In this way, it helps to compare the incoming receipt and dispatch receipt with the item.
 Hence it improves the tracing ability.

-Simplifies the process by automation: WMS provides basic elements like sensors, bar codes to record, capture and communicate activity.
+It provides essential elements like sensors and bar codes to record, capture and communicate activity.

-Improves customer service: WMS helps to organize and track the shipments and improves the picking accuracy in the warehouse.
+It helps organize and track the shipments and improves the picking accuracy in the warehouse.

-With WMS we can easily plan the incoming items and outgoing products.
-It improves the supply chain process and customer service.
+With it, we can easily plan incoming items and outgoing products.
+As a result, it improves the supply chain process and customer service.

-Increases productivity: This system helps to move the products with speed in the warehouse and allows the worker to do more work with less time by providing them what they want at right time.
+This system helps move the products quickly in the warehouse and allows workers to do more work with less time by providing them with what they want at the right time.

 Best WMS vendors